microsoft/dotnet-apiport/docs/HowTo/Introduction.md

 The first goal of these tools are to help identify APIs that are not portable among the various .NET Platforms.
 These include Microsoft supported platforms (Windows, Windows apps, DNX) as well as other implementations, such as Mono and Xamarin.
 Some APIs may be removed on certain platforms (such as AppDomains, File I/O, etc), or refactored into other types (such as some Reflection APIs).
-Sometimes, the fix is relatively simple, sometimes not as simple.
+Sometimes the fix will be relatively simple while other times it may be more involved.
 This tool provides information to help guide a developer to rework or rewrite certain parts of an assembly to be more portable and resilient to version changes.
-For details, please see [here](PlatformPortability.md).
+For details please see [here](PlatformPortability.md).

 ## Breaking Changes between .NET 4.x versions

-Another goal of the tool is to provide guidance and insight into possible breaking changes on the .NET Framework that may apply to a given assembly.
+Another goal of the tools is to provide guidance and insight into possible breaking changes on the .NET Framework that may apply to a given assembly.
 This functionality is currently restricted to .NET Framework 4.x given that it is updated in-place with no side-by-side support for alternative versions.
-Most of these are considered benign changes that shouldn't affect most applications.
-However, we understand that what may be low impact for one scenario may be very impactful breaking change for another.
-For details, please see [here](BreakingChanges.md).
+Most of these are considered benign changes that shouldn't affect most applications; however, we understand that what may be low impact for one scenario may be a very impactful breaking change for another.
+For details please see [here](BreakingChanges.md).

 # Usage